Kubwayojc/Kubwayojc/README.md

 <h3 align="center">Backend Developper (Java)</h3>

 <p align="center"> The C in Calmère stands for Curious.
-I find myself always wondering why? what if?
-For the last 5 years, I have been fascinated by the evolution of information technologies and computer science in improving lives.
-With my newly acquired skills as a backend developer coupled with strong problem-solving skills and this never-ending curiosity,  I am ready to join others who are improving lives using technologies. </p>
+I find myself always wondering why?
+What if?
+For the last 10 years, I have been fascinated by the evolution of information technologies and computer science.
+With my newly acquired skills as a backend developer, coupled with strong problem-solving skills and my never-ending curiosity, I am ready to join others who are improving life using technologies. </p>

 <h4 align="left">Connect with me:</h4>